The Hobbit Tolkien Fan Edit Recut

 • Goals & Editing Information

 • 1) Be more faithful to The Hobbit by J.R.R.
-Tolkien while still following Peter Jackson’s Middle Earth vision.
-Includes making the story focus on the main quest & also decreasing the numerous references to The Lord of the Rings, allowing both stories to stand on their own.
+Tolkien while still generally following Peter Jackson’s Middle-earth vision in the areas where it shined.
+Includes making the story focus on Bilbo, the main quest, and decreasing the numerous references to The Lord of the Rings, allowing both stories to stand on their own.

 • 2) Consistent tone as the story progresses from its lighthearted beginning to more serious ending.
-With this, display a convincing atmosphere with more realistic combat and physics.
-This aids in allowing The Hobbit to transition more naturally into the The Lord of the Rings films from an atmospheric perspective.
+With this, display a convincing atmosphere with more realistic action, physics, and visuals.
+This aids in forming a more natural transition from The Hobbit to The Lord of the Rings despite the different scope of each story.

 • 3) Execute with professional film editing techniques, specifically with making smooth audio transitions, maintaining a proper surround sound mix, and keeping intact the pacing, character arcs, and story structure.
 Work with lossless sources and avoid any unnecessary quality loss.

-• 4) Stay in Middle Earth as long as possible with our beloved characters, meaning all available footage (theatrical, extended, and deleted) has been considered.
-Cutting characterization or book-accurate moments just for the sake of runtime is avoided; hence, this edit is branded as its own "Extended Edition" to justify the runtime, fitting perfectly as a prelude to any Lord of the Rings Extended Edition marathon.
+• 4) Stay in Middle-earth as long as possible with our beloved characters, meaning all available footage (theatrical, extended, and deleted) has been considered.
+Cutting characterization or book-accurate moments just for the sake of runtime is avoided.
+Hence, this fan edit is categorized as its own "Extended Edition" to justify the runtime just like how The Lord of the Rings had its own extended cuts, though I have not bothered with making a shorter "non-extended" theatrical cut of The Hobbit because most fans want the full experience.

-• 5) Appeal to all movie fans, regardless of what their prior knowledge is with any of the Middle Earth books or original films.
-Understanding the narrative should not depend on other external material.
+• 5) Appeal to all movie fans, regardless of what their prior knowledge is with any of the Middle-earth books or original films.
+Understanding that I only have access to the limited existing footage, quality films usually need to be more dramatic or faster paced than their book counterpart, and the presentation needs to be cohesive for viewers who have not read the book.

 • Sources: